dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Road Runner:**
 - Stable, minimal bugs if any.
-- Time consistent by default.
+- Time consistent by default
-- Extensively tested and used by thousands of teams, it integrates with many projects, and someone in the FTC Discord has almost certainly faced your issue before.
+- Extensively tested and used by thousands of teams; almost all possible problems have been solved before
 - Uses the FIRST-recommended standard coordinate system consistently.
 - Works with SlothLoad immediately.
 - Bulk reads by default.